tompaton/woodwork-projects/README.md

 # Corn holders

-Small nails smoothed then embedded in scraps of merbau during lamination, then shaped.
+Small nails smoothed then embedded in scraps of Merbau during lamination, then shaped.

 ![corn-holders](photos/2020/corn-holders/20201223_083504.jpg)